DDMA panel recommends phase-wise reopening of schools for all classes in Delhi | Education

 Noting that there is no harm now in reopening schools in the national capital, Delhi Lieutenant Governor Anil Baijal had on August 6 asked officials to set up an expert committee to chalk out a detailed plan.

+Sisodia had also noted in the meeting that school closure for over a year has led to a major loss of learning.

-The committee was tasked with finalising a detailed SOP, assessing preparedness of schools, vaccination of teaching and non teaching staff and addressing concerns of parents.
+The committee was tasked with finalizing a detailed SOP, assessing the preparedness of schools, vaccination of teaching and non-teaching staff, and addressing the concerns of parents.

 Schools in the national capital were ordered shut last year in March ahead of a nationwide lockdown to contain the spread of coronavirus.